joshuaspear/offline_rl_ope/README.md

 **IMPORTANT**:
 * To use the d3rlpy api scorers, the following commit is required which is waiting approval https://github.com/takuseno/d3rlpy/pull/286
+* More documentation needs to be added however, please refer to examples/ for an illustration of the functionality

 ### Installation
 * This library is not currently available on pypi however, a version will be released soon.